drakstik/pairhw08/AnimatorD/submissionHW08/README.txt

 PROVIDER CODE CRITIQUE:
 - Looping cannot be enabled while the animation has begun and is playing.
 - Removing shapes cannot be done while the animation has begun and is playing.
+- Use of uncoupled animations, instead of having an interface or abstract top level class.
+	All methods had to be written for each operation class in the main code.

 OUR EXPERIENCE WITH ASSIGNMENT 8:
 - While doing this assignment we realized the importance of general design patterns like MVC and